jschnab/systems_design/instagram/README.md

 Table `images_by_user`:

 * `owner_id` (partition key): text
+* `album_name` (clustering key): text
 * `publication_timestamp` (clustering key): timestamp
 * `image_id`: uuid
 * `image_path`: text

+Adding the clustering column `album_name` will help us take care of query 8 with the same table.
+Only low-level clustering columns can be queried with range operators, so we set `album_name` as the high-level clustering column and `publication_timestamp` as the low-level clustering column.

 The partition size is proportional to the number of images owned by users.
 At most, the partition size should be 10^4 (10,000 images uploaded by a user),